-These Silicon Valley giants have left their footprint all over the world and their platform business model is really something to admire.
-Both companies facilitate the exchange between homeowners/drivers and travelers/riders without spending millions in building luxurious hotels and buying a fleet of vehicles.
-Such business model is thought of as innovative and many believe this is the future of world economy.
+These Silicon Valley giants have left their footprint all over the world.
+And their platform business model is really something to admire.
+Both companies facilitate the exchange between homeowners/drivers and travelers/riders.
+Without spending millions in building luxurious hotels and buying a fleet of vehicles.
+Such a business model is thought of as innovative and many believe this is the future of the world economy.

 Taxis and hotels however aren’t gonna go down without a fight, especially not in Medellin.

 When Airbnb first took off in Medellin a few years ago.
 There were only a handful of listings, all of which were located in El Poblado (the upscale neighborhood in Medellin).

 Here we are 4 years later.
 And there are hundreds of listings in Medellin on Airbnb all of which receive numerous bookings per month.